gromacs/gromacs/docs/dev-manual/build-system.rst

 Variables affecting special targets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. cmake:: CPPCHECK_XML_OUTPUT

-   If set ``ON``, the ``cppcheck`` target generates reports for all found issues in XML format.
-This is used by Jenkins, which parses the XML files to show the issues on the web page.
-   If ``OFF`` (the default), issues are reported as plain text to standard output and to a text file.

 .. cmake:: GMX_BUILD_MANUAL

    If set ``ON``, CMake detection for LaTeX and other prerequisites for the